2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-Script for displaying content of /ect/paaswd file
 3- Script Displaying content of two files
-4- Script for displaying the last ten lines of a file
+4- Script for displaying the last ten lines of a file 5- Script for displaying the firts 10 lines of a file